stevekfrey/steering-api/README.md

 # Future research

-- Develop ways to "route" incoming requests to activate the most relevant control vectors for that prompt.
-Ie activate "harmless" for prompts about harmful topics.
+- Develop ways to "route" incoming requests to activate the most relevant control vectors for that prompt, i.e. activate "harmless" for prompts about harmful topics.
 - Effects fo adding multiple control vectors together
 - Given the parameter size of a model, how many test prompts or inputs are needed to derive the “full circuit” for a behavior?
 (Akin to the "Influence Functions" 2023 paper. )
 - Multi-agent systems with custom behaviors (e.g. a sub-agent that only writes code)